SebastianSimon/firefox-omni-tweaks/README.md

 ## How to run the script?

-The script applies changes to a specific Firefox install path; it needs to be executed after each update of that Firefox install path.
+The script applies changes to a set of Firefox install paths; it needs to be executed after an update of the Firefox install paths.
 It should not be executed a second time before another Firefox update.

-The script automatically modifies the `omni.ja` file and the `browser/omni.ja` file, and clears the browser’s startup cache and creates a `.purgecaches` file, in order to assure that the changes are properly applied when starting Firefox.
+The script automatically modifies the `omni.ja` files and the `browser/omni.ja` files, and clears the browsers’ startup caches and creates `.purgecaches` files, in order to assure that the changes are properly applied when starting Firefox.

 This step-by-step guide describes default script execution, i.e. without any options passed; you can pass [options](#options-in-detail) listed below.